DGHarispe/DropletGenerators/README.md

 As specified before, two types of capillaries are available, rectangular and cylindrical capillaries.
 The solids are "constructed" by using two different approeaches:

-#### 1. STL-based geometries
+#### STL-based geometries

-- Import pre-defined capillary geometries from STL files
+Import pre-defined capillary geometries from STL files

-#### 2. Constructive Geometry

-- Build domains using CSG boolean operations (Union, Intersection, Difference)

 ## Installation